Isuzu MU: Markets

+North America

 Sales of the three-door began in the United States during the second quarter of 1989 under the Isuzu Amigo name.
 A 2.3-liter 4ZD1 inline-four engine, producing 76 kW came standard with the RWD while the 4WD was offered with the 2.6-liter 4ZE1 engine.
 The transmission was initially manual only.
 There were very limited options for the early Amigo including air conditioning, seating for two or four, and two trim levels to choose from, S or XS.

 Some of the model year changes throughout production included: